Frequently Asked Questions

 - The impact(s) of the contributions of the administrator/team you are nominating.

 - Other factors the committee should consider about the administrator/team you are nominating.

 How big of a team can you nominate for the awards for which administrative teams are eligible?

-Teams eligible for nomination can be small work groups, ranging from two to eight administrators.
+Teams eligible for nomination can be small work groups, ranging from two to seven administrators.

 Can I choose to remain anonymous if I want to nominate someone?

 The Rewards & Recognition committee will need nominators to identify themselves so that the committee can contact them, should the need arise to verify or seek additional information for clarification purposes.

 Additionally, all nominators will be invited to a breakfast at the Allen Center the morning of the awards ceremony.